prashamshah115/cse15l-lab-reports/Lab_Report.md

 *The output*

     [user@sahara ~/lecture1]$

+The working directory when running this command was 'home'.
+The output we get for this command a blinking cursor, with the terminal showing us that we are now in the lecture1 directory.
+The 'cd' command is used to change between directories and takes the directory you wish to change to as an argument.As a result, the output of this command is to take us to the 'lecture1' directory.
+The output is *not* an error.

 ## An example of using the command with a path to a file as an argument.